 Relocating Alone or with a Family

 Have you decided to relocate all on your own?
 You found a way to tell your friends you are moving, and you found a way to tell your parents you are relocating out of state?
 Going through all of that and facing an unfamiliar place can make you feel anxious about relocation.
 But don’t worry, the D-Town is very welcoming to strangers.
 The advantages of moving alone are numerous, soon you will meet locals and create a new social circle fast enough.

 Are you relocating with your kids?
-D-Town has many interesting things to offer to everybody.
+D-Town is one of the best cities in Texas to raise a family and it has many interesting things to offer to everybody.
 There are many activities in parks – you can even ride a horse through the forest.
-If you choose neighborhoods in the north, you will discover that there are many family-friendly areas with great schools and parks.
+If you choose to go house-hunting around neighborhoods in the north, you will discover that there are many family-friendly areas with great schools and parks.
 Parks are also great if you are relocating with your pets, as you can meet other owners and make a few friends along the way.